-The public Distribution System envisages the system of management of food
+The Public Distribution System envisages the system of management of food economy and distribution of foodgrains at affordable prices.

-The PDS has evolved country wide in 1960 to meet the critical food shortages in
+country wide in 1960 to meet the critical food shortages in urban areas,

-poverty in 1970s and 1980s till June 1992 When a general entitlement scheme for
+in 1970's and 1980's till June 1992 When a general entitlement scheme for

 all consumers without any specific target was launched in the shape of